 There is no shortage of good quality premium WordPress themes out there.
-Due to an ever-increasing demand, more and more WordPress theme developers are now selling premium WP themes across various channels.
-On one hand, there are dedicated marketplaces whereas on the other hand, theme makers can choose to sell through their own websites.
+Due to ever-increasing demand, more and more WordPress theme developers are now selling premium WP themes across various channels.
+On one hand, there are dedicated marketplaces whereas, on the other hand, theme makers can choose to sell through their own websites.

 This article shall discuss the pros and cons of each model.